Whiteaker, Eugene, Oregon: Politics

 The Whiteaker neighborhood is known for a large concentration of young, politically radical residents.
 In the late 1990s, local activists gained notoriety after organizing successful tree sitting demonstrations.
-In 1997, a tree sitting demonstration in Eugene was responded to by local police with what was seen as overwhelming force, an event which further radicalized local activists but also helped shift public opinion in their favor.
+In 1997, a tree-sitting demonstration in Eugene was responded to by local police with what was seen as overwhelming force, an event which further radicalized local activists but also helped shift public opinion in their favor.
 Local income inequality and lack of affordable housing have also been credited with the radicalization of activists.

-In June 1999, a riot broke out in the Whiteaker during an anti-globalization protest during which protesters vandalized and looted a Taco Bell and a 7 Eleven.
+In June 1999, a riot broke out in Whiteaker during an anti-globalization protest during which protesters vandalized and looted a Taco Bell and a 7 Eleven.
 After police responded with tear gas and pepper spray, protesters battled with police for several hours.
 Later that year, Whiteaker activists also played a key role in conjunction with other anarchists in organizing black bloc tactics during the World Trade Organization Ministerial Conference of 1999 protest activity.
 Eugene police subsequently claimed that local anarchists were responsible for other attacks on local police officers.
-Local activists in turn argued that police needlessly harassed individuals wearing black clothing in response.
+Local activists in turn argued that in response, police needlessly harassed individuals wearing black clothing.

-Animal rights groups also have a heavy presence in the Whiteaker, and several vegan restaurants are located there.
+Animal rights groups also have a heavy presence in Whiteaker, and several vegan restaurants are located there.
 According to David Samuels, the Animal Liberation Front and the Earth Liberation Front have had an underground presence in the neighborhood.
-The neighborhood is home to a number of communal apartment buildings, which are often organized by anarchist or environmentalist groups.
+The neighborhood is home to several communal apartment buildings, which are often organized by anarchist or environmentalist groups.
 Local activists have also produced independent films and started art galleries, community gardens, and independent media outlets.
 Copwatch, Food Not Bombs, and Critical Mass are also active in the neighborhood.

-In 2011, the Occupy Eugene protests relocated to Washington Jefferson Park in the Whiteaker after initially forming at the downtown Eugene Park Blocks at 8th and Oak.
+In 2011, the Occupy Eugene protests relocated to Washington Jefferson Park in Whiteaker after initially forming at the downtown Eugene Park Blocks at 8th and Oak.

 Notable people

-Well known residents of the Whiteaker include the Green Anarchist writer John Zerzan and the memoirist Margaret Seltzer.
+Well known residents of Whiteaker include the Green Anarchist writer John Zerzan and author Margaret Seltzer.

 Economy

-Since Ninkasi brewing opened in 2006 the neighborhood has been undergoing a slow economic revitalization.
-Two other breweries, Hop Valley and Oakshire, moved their operations to the Whiteaker and a number of distilleries, restaurants, cannabis dispensaries, and food carts have sprung up to service patrons.

 Several structures along Blair Boulevard—one of the main streets through the neighborhood—and the surrounding area make up the Eugene Blair Boulevard Commercial Historic District.

-Prominent local businesses include Sam Bond's Garage, a local tavern; the Ninkasi Brewing Company; Izakaya Meiji company, a Japanese tapas and whiskey bar; and the Whiteaker Community Market, a Sunday farmer and artist market.
-You can also find cannabis recreational dispensaries, Going Green Eugene, Grasslands, and Twenty After Four Wellness.
+Prominent local businesses include Sam Bond's Garage, a local tavern, the Ninkasi Brewing Company, Izakaya Meiji company, a Japanese tapas and whiskey bar, and the Whiteaker Community Market, a Sunday farmers and artists market.

 The Orthodox Church of St John the Wonderworker has been in the neighborhood since 1997.